If you have one week in Costa Rica, check out this 1 week Costa Rica itinerary to help you plan.

 What to Do in Jaco

 There is so much to do in Jaco!
-You can take a surf lesson, explore waterfalls, ATV, SUP and much more.
+If you’re up for something besides sightseeing and walking around town, there are many activities.
 You can read more things to do in Jaco here.

-For one full day in Jaco, we recommend to spend the day checking out town and the beach.
-If you feel up for it, you can take a surf lesson which costs around $50 USD per person.
-For surf lessons, you can find instructors on the beach or you can go to one of the many schools.
+For one full day in Jaco, we recommend to spend the day checking out town and the beach in the morning.
+If you feel up for it, you can take a group surf lesson which costs around $65 USD per person.

-Have lunch at Soda Rustico Jaco and dinner at Graffiti, El Manglar or Puddlefish Brewery.
+For food, recommendations are Soda Rustico Jaco and dinner at Graffiti, Orange Pub or Puddlefish Brewery.
 You can get ice cream at the El Barco or Pops in downtown.

-Today you’ll drive to Manuel Antonio, about a 1 hour drive south of Jaco.
+Today you’ll drive to Manuel Antonio, about a 1 hour drive south of Jaco down the highway.
+Sleep in, enjoy your breakfast and coffee and leave at check out (usually 11 AM).

 About Manuel Antonio

-This is a very popular area in Costa Rica because of the national park, stunning beaches, abundant wildlife and incredible views.
+This is a very popular area in Costa Rica because of the Manuel Antonio National Park, white sand beaches, abundant wildlife and incredible views.
 Here is where you will have the best sloth spotting opportunities in this one week Costa Rica itinerary.

 Day 4: Manuel Antonio National Park